hyperreal64/hyperreal64/content/posts/pokemon-interfaces-go.md

 ## How to declare and implement an interface
 Go differs from other object-oriented languages in that it does not have [classes](https://en.wikipedia.org/wiki/Class_(computer_programming)).
 Some OOP constructs, such as polymorphism, can be attained implicitly in Go by means of interfaces.
 The simplest way to think of an interface is as a contract or specification for a [data type](https://en.wikipedia.org/wiki/Data_type).
 It is an abstract type, in contrast to concrete types like int, string, float, and bool.
 An interface simply tells the type _what_ action(s) / method(s) the object is allowed to execute.
 Types that implement an interface define _how_ those action(s) / method(s) are carried out.
 I will use the classic starter Pokemon to demonstrate how this works.

 In Go, there is no *implements* keyword like there is with interfaces in Java.
-Go's compiler uses the duck test to check for interface compliance: if it *looks*, *walks*, *quacks*, and does all the things that we can reasonably expect a duck to do, then for all intents and purposes it should be treated like a duck.
+Go's compiler uses the duck test to check for interface compliance: if it *looks*, *walks*, *quacks*, and does all the things that we can reasonably expect a duck to do, then for all intents and purposes we should treat it like a duck.

 In the most abstract, general sense, a Pokemon is a creature that *does things*.
 One of the things it does is attack other Pokemon in battle.
 So we can declare a Pokemon interface as follows: